 The Sarbanes-Oxley Act (SOX) of 2002, passed by U.S. Congress in response to high-profile bankruptcies such as Enron's, placed chief executives and auditors under the microscope and brought SAS 70 to the forefront.
 The law gave the Securities and Exchange Commission (SEC) oversight over the financial auditors who assessed service organizations' internal controls.

 One of SOX's requirements, Section 404, mandates management to determine the effectiveness of the service organization's internal controls that are vital to its financial reporting processes.
 To do so, management was required to do one of the following: document and assess all the controls that it considers vital to the organization's financial reporting process or obtain a SAS 70 Type II service auditor report.

 Because publicly registered companies that had to comply with SOX were already accustomed to SAS 70, it was a natural progression for these companies to adapt SAS 70 when validating newer services like cloud computing, even though SAS 70 reports were not intended to address those services, according to SearchSecurity's resident information security management expert, Joseph Granneman.

 Type I and Type II service auditor reports

-Under SAS 70, auditor reports are classified as either Type I or Type II.
-In a Type I report, the auditor evaluates the efforts of a service organization at the time of audit to prevent accounting inconsistencies, errors and misrepresentation.
-The auditor also evaluates the likelihood that those efforts will produce the desired future results.
-A Type II report includes the same information as that contained in a Type I report; in addition, the auditor attempts to determine the effectiveness of agreed-on controls since their implementation.
-Type II reports also incorporate data compiled during a specific time period, usually a minimum of six months.
+Under SAS 70, auditor reports were classified as either Type I or Type II.
+In a Type I report, the auditor evaluated the efforts of a service organization at the time of audit to prevent accounting inconsistencies, errors and misrepresentation.
+The auditor also evaluated the likelihood that those efforts would produce the desired future results.
+A SAS 70 Type II report included the same information as that contained in a Type I report; in addition, the auditor attempted to determine the effectiveness of agreed-upon controls by testing them over a minimum of six months.